By Saya Zahawi

 Do you have that one thing that has stayed with you throughout the years?
 Something that’s always there wherever you go?
 Mine is an album.

 Naser Razazi is a renowned Kurdish musician.
 Razazi found the love of his life when he was a young vocalist.
-A fan, named Merziye Fariqi, wrote to him and asked him to come to her village in Sine to mentor her and to help her become a singer.
+A fan, named Merziye Fariqi, wrote to him and asked him to come to her city, Sine to mentor her and to help her become a singer.
 When Razazi arrived Sine, Merziye declared her love for him, and they decided to get married.
 At first, her parents did not approve, but eventually gave in when they found out about the young couple’s elopement plans.

 Merziye and Razazi got married in 1978.
 Soon, the couple joined the Peshmerga and became members of the Komala Party, fighting for Kurdish rights which were not tolerated by the Iranian government.
 Thus, the couple fled to Sweden.
 In 2005 Razazi lost his wife and became a widower.
 And after the fall of Saddam’s regime, he moved to Kurdistan Regional Government (Bashur).